Key Takeaways

 The Average Time to Sell a House in Tennessee (2026 Data)

-- Average days on market: 65-77 days (before accepting an offer)
+- Median days on market: about 85 days (before accepting an offer)

 - Average closing time: 35-45 days (with mortgage financing)

-- Total timeline: 101-115 days from listing to keys handed over
+- Total timeline: roughly 120-130 days from listing to keys handed over

-This puts Tennessee roughly in line with national averages, though the state has seen days on market increase year-over-year as inventory has grown.
-According to Redfin data from December 2025, the median days on market reached 77 days—up 8 days from the previous year.
+This puts Tennessee close to national norms, though the state has seen days on market climb year over year as inventory has grown.
+According to Redfin data from March 2026, the median days on market reached 85 days, up 16 days from the previous year.

 What's Driving These Numbers?